 This clear and concise guide on how to start investing in stock markets will present various important topics related to investing in stock markets.
-Learn how to open an investing account, how to choose the best stocks and investments that work for you, how to perform market orders, how to implement limit orders and more!
+Learn how to open an investing account, how to choose the best stocks and investments that work for you, what a penny stock is, what a dividend is and more!

 One of the greatest investors of all time, Warren Buffett, once said, "Buy into a company because you want to own it, not because you want the stock to go up".
 Starting with the company's annual report, the management's annual letter to shareholders can provide a decent general narrative of how the company is performing, and what its future plans are.

 In addition, analytical tools that you need to evaluate for the business will be available on your broker's website, such as recent news, conference call transcripts, quarterly earnings updates, and any company lodgements with the regulator.
 Many brokers also provide articles and tutorials or seminars on how to use their tools, and how to select stocks.

 While many people find it difficult to believe, there are many ways to start investing without lots of money.
 With a small amount of money, you can begin investing through Exchange Traded Funds (ETFs), Mutual funds, Contracts for Difference (CFDs), mirror trading or social trading.
 Let's look at each in more detail.